World Development Report 2021 Consultation Webinar

 - What data governance and policy reforms are needed for less developed countries to benefit from the data economy?

-Please join this important conversation and help us in ensuring our collective voice enrichens this process.
+Thank you to all who joined this important conversation and helped us ensure our collective voice enriched the process.